Sports betting: Advocacy and lobbying

-Position of American NCAA
+Position of the National Collegiate Athletic Association

-Perhaps the most extreme ban on sports betting is imposed by the NCAA, the main governing body for U.S. college sports.
-The NCAA reified their position in the wake of various betting scandals, including the 1992 University of Nevada, Las Vegas and 1994 Arizona State University Point shaving scandals.
+Perhaps the most extreme ban on sports betting was imposed by the NCAA, the main governing body for U.S. college sports.
+The NCAA reified its position in the wake of various betting scandals, including two high-profile men's basketball episodes in the 1990s—the 1992 University of Nevada, Las Vegas and 1994 Arizona State University point shaving scandals.
 As states began legalizing sports betting in the late 2010s, the NCAA signaled a shift in tone.
-In 2017, NCAA President Mark Emmert talked about Las Vegas possibly hosting the NCAA Division I men's basketball tournament in the future.
+In 2017, then-NCAA President Mark Emmert talked about Las Vegas possibly hosting the NCAA Division I men's basketball tournament in the future.

-NCAA President Mark Emmert acknowledged the Supreme Court's overturn of PASPA on May 14, 2018, restating the NCAA's strong commitment to competition and its student-athletes.
+Emmert acknowledged the Supreme Court's overturn of PASPA on May 14, 2018, restating the NCAA's strong commitment to competition and its student-athletes.
 "Our highest priorities in any conversation about sports wagering are maintaining the integrity of competition and student-athlete well-being."
 Emmert also emphasized the importance of proper federal regulation.
 "While we recognize the critical role of state governments, strong federal standards are necessary to safeguard the integrity of college sports and the athletes who play these games at all levels."

+Three days after the Supreme Court ruling, the NCAA suspended its policy prohibiting championship events from being held in states with legal sports betting.
+The policy was fully rescinded in May 2019.
+In October 2020, Las Vegas was awarded the West Regional of the 2023 Division I men's basketball tournament; the Frozen Four, the final phase of the Division I men's hockey tournament, in 2026; and the men's basketball Final Four in 2028.

-As of the 2021–22 school year, the official manuals for all three NCAA divisions still expressly ban a member institution's athletic department staff, non-athletic staff with responsibilities related to athletic activities, athletic conference staff, and student athletes from knowingly participating in sports wagering activities.
+As of the 2024–25 school year, the official manuals for all three NCAA divisions still expressly banned a member institution's athletic department staff, non-athletic staff with responsibilities related to athletic activities, athletic conference staff, and student athletes from knowingly participating in sports wagering activities.